unimib-datAI/ASIA-suggester/README.md

 # Multi-language Annotation Suggester (ASIA-MAS)

-This project implements a multi-language header suggestion service that interacts with [Grafterizer](https://github.com/UNIMIBInside/asia-backend) and [ASIA](https://github.com/UNIMIBInside/asia-backend) ecosystem to help the used the annotate a table at schema level in several languagese.
+This project implements a multi-language header suggestion service based on [ABSTAT](http://backend.abstat.disco.unimib.it) that interacts with [Grafterizer](https://github.com/UNIMIBInside/asia-backend) and [ASIA](https://github.com/UNIMIBInside/asia-backend) ecosystem to help the used the annotate a table at schema level in several languages.
 This work is part of [EuBusinessGraph](https://www.eubusinessgraph.eu/) EU project.

 ## Requirements and Prerequisites
 - **JDk 8**
 - An **Azure subscription key for Translator Text** (to get one follow this [tutorial](https://crunchify.com/microsoft-translator-text-api-example/))
+- **ABSTAT** credentials

 ## Build and Run
 From root directory:
 ```
 $ cd suggester
 $ ./mvnw package
-$ java -jar target/suggester-0.1.jar --suggester.translator.subscription-key=XXXXXXXXXXXXXXX
+$ java -jar target/suggester-0.1.jar --suggester.translator.subscription-key=XXXXXXXXXXXXXXX  --suggester.abstat.auth-username=XXXX --suggester.abstat.auth-password=XXXX --suggester.abstat.password=XXXX --suggester.abstat.username=XXXX
 ```

-The Azure subscription key can also be set as an environment variable:
+Keys can also be set as environment variables:

 ```
 (on Linux)